Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ![](/Palettes/Kirimaru_blue_palette_alternate.png)

-## Regular palettes, ennemies of interest
+## Regular and modified palettes, ennemies of interest

 - Puppet Warrior blue, gray, blue and red (+ horse) and orange **--> TO DO**